HoorWajid/AI-Internship-HoorWajid/Task_4/README.md

    ~33.6% DDoS / 33.3% Malware / 33.2% Intrusion; Severity splits ~33.6%
    Medium / 33.5% High / 33.0% Low; Action Taken splits ~33.8% Blocked /
    33.2% Ignored / 33.0% Logged.
-Real-world attack logs are almost never this evenly split — this pattern is the signature of randomly/ synthetically generated data rather than organically captured telemetry.
+Real-world attack logs are almost never this evenly split, this pattern is the signature of randomly/ synthetically generated data rather than organically captured telemetry.
 2. High-severity attacks are just as likely to be Ignored as low-severity ones (chi-square p = 0.49).
-In a real security operations pipeline this would be alarming — it would mean incident response isn't risk-prioritized — but combined with finding #1, the more accurate read is that severity and response were assigned independently in this dataset.
+In a real security operations pipeline this would be alarming, it would mean incident response isn't risk-prioritized, but combined with finding #1, the more accurate read is that severity and response were assigned independently in this dataset.
-3. The "Malware Indicators" flag is unrelated to the actual Attack Type (chi-square p = 0.45) — an IoC is flagged in ~50% of DDoS attacks and ~50% of Malware attacks alike, so it cannot be used as a real detector of malware activity here.
+3. The "Malware Indicators" flag is unrelated to the actual Attack Type (chi-square p = 0.45), an IoC is flagged in ~50% of DDoS attacks and ~50% of Malware attacks alike, so it cannot be used as a real detector of malware activity here.
-4. Anomaly Scores do not differ meaningfully by attack type or severity — mean scores cluster tightly around 50 (range ~49.8–50.3) with nearly identical spread (std ≈ 28.8–28.9) across all groups, so the anomaly score in this dataset carries no discriminative signal for triage.
+4. Anomaly Scores do not differ meaningfully by attack type or severity, mean scores cluster tightly around 50 (range ~49.8–50.3) with nearly identical spread (std ≈ 28.8–28.9) across all groups, so the anomaly score in this dataset carries no discriminative signal for triage.
-5. No time-based attack pattern exists.
+6. No time-based attack pattern exists.
 Attack volume is flat across all 24 hours (±3% of the mean) and across all 7 days of the week, unlike real-world attack telemetry which usually shows clustering around business hours or automated bot schedules.
-6. Geographic spread is broad and even across 28 Indian states with no dominant hotspot (top state accounts for only ~3.7% of events).
+7. Geographic spread is broad and even across 28 Indian states with no dominant hotspot (top state accounts for only ~3.7% of events).

-What this means for anyone using this dataset: it is well-suited for practicing data cleaning, dashboarding, and pipeline-building — but it cannot be used as-is to train a model that predicts severity, response action, or attack type from other fields, because those relationships do not exist in the data.
+What this means for anyone using this dataset: it is well-suited for practicing data cleaning, dashboarding, and pipeline-building but it cannot be used as-is to train a model that predicts severity, response action, or attack type from other fields, because those relationships do not exist in the data.
 Anyone building a "smart" alert-prioritization or